TomMunoz3772/electroacPy/docs/04-BEM_modeler.md

 ## `.evaluation[]`
 While computing the boundary pressure is the most computationally expensive step, it doesn't provide a complete picture of the system.
 Information about the system's radiated pressure (e.g. directivity, baffle diffraction, etc.) is obtained through the **evaluation** class, which efficiently automates the placement of observation points and visualization of results.

 When an acoustic study is created, an **evaluation** object is automatically created.
 Hence, in regards to evaluations, the "only" functionality of **loudspeakerSystem** is to populate `.evaluation["reference_study"]` with observation setups.
-For now, there are five different observation types:
+Six different observation types are available:

 - `.evaluation_polarRadiation()`, get directivity information,
 - `.evaluation_pressureField()`, pressure across rectangular screens,
 - `.evaluation_fieldPoint()`, pressure at one (or more) user defined point,
 - `.evaluation_sphericalRadiation()`, acoustic radiation within a sphere of radius $r$,
-- `.boundingBox()`, pressure within a parallelepiped.
+- `.evaluation_boundingBox()`, pressure within a parallelepiped,
+- `.evaluation_plottingGrid()`, import an external grid (must be a triangular mesh).

 For our system, we define two polar radiations and two pressure-fields.
 ```python